 Increase effectiveness of operations: the EPF aims at funding the common costs of EU military Common Security and Defence Policy (CSDP) missions and operations.
 It will ensure that EU funding is available on a permanent basis, thus facilitating rapid deployment and enhancing flexibility.
-So far, through the ATHENA mechanism, a relatively small fraction – ranging from 5% to 10% - of costs for military operations are covered through common financing.
-The EPF proposes to increase substantially the common costs to ensure greater solidarity.
+So far, through the Athena mechanism, a relatively small fraction – ranging from 5% to 10% - of costs for military operations are covered through common financing.
+The EPF proposes greater solidarity on common costs.

 Support partners: the EPF will give the Union the capability to contribute to the financing of military peace support operations led by international partners on a global scale.
 Up to now, the African Peace Facility only allowed for financing of African-led peace support operations.

-The EPF will only cover expenditure that cannot be financed under the Union's budget because of its operational military or defence implications, as set out in the EU Treaty (Art.
-41.2 TEU).
-It will thus help maximise the impact, effectiveness and sustainability of the EU's external actions in peace and security.
+The EPF will only cover expenditure with military or defence implications that are not be funded under the Union’s budget.
+It will thus help maximise the impact, effectiveness and sustainability of the EU’s external actions in peace and security.

 Through the EPF, the EU will be able to do more and to act more swiftly by using military and defence means as required.

-The EPF will simplify and streamline previously different funding arrangements, notably the ATHENA mechanism and the African Peace Facility, while allowing for maximum flexibility and full fungibility.
-Actions funded by the Facility will be decided by the Council and Member States' control ensured through a management committee.
+The EPF should simplify and streamline previously different funding arrangements, notably the Athena mechanism and the African Peace Facility, while allowing for greater flexibility.
+Actions funded by the Facility will be decided by the Council and Member States’ control ensured through a management committee.

 The Africa Peace Facility is today financed from the extra-budgetary European Development Fund.
-The Athena mechanism is also an off-budget financing arrangement established by the Council for the financing of the common costs of military CSDP operations
+The Athena mechanism is an off-budget financing arrangement established by the Council for the financing of the common costs of military CSDP operations.